 The drug works by acting on certain nerve pathways to prevent the nerves in the area of application from sending signals to the brain.

 It usually takes a few minutes for the drug to take effect, and it wears off after a few hours.
 A higher dose will last for longer.

-Synthetic anesthetics are similar in structure to cocaine, but they do not have the same potential for abuse.
+Synthetic anesthetics are similar in structure to cocaine, but they do not have the same potential for misuse.

-There may be some tingling and pain during the administration of the drug and when it is wearing off, and a person may notice some bruising, but these effects are usually minor.
+There may be some tingling and pain during the administration of the anesthetic and when it is wearing off, and a person may notice some bruising, but these effects are usually minor.